howff/ccast-player/README.md

 python -m flask run
 OR
 ./app.py
+OR
+gunicorn --bind 0.0.0.0:5000 --chdir $(pwd) --log-config ccastplayer.logconf --workers=1 app:app
 ```

 It will take a few seconds to discover the Chromecasts on your network, sometimes up to a minute.
-Point your browser at http://localhost:5000/ select a movie to watch it.
+Point your browser at http://localhost:5000/ and select a movie to watch it,
+which if you've started watching before will resume from the last location.

 Full set of options:
 ```